List of Samson band members: 1987–2002

 In 1987, Samson reformed his eponymous band with Empire vocalist Mick White, adding bassist Dave Boyce, drummer Charlie Mack and keyboardist Toby Sadler.
 The group released the EP And There It Is... the following year, before White was replaced by Peter Scallan in February 1989.
 A new album called Look to the Future was recorded later in the year, but after being rejected by a number of record labels was remixed with new bass and extra guitar parts from Samson; the result, Refugee, was released the following year, before Samson was injured and the group became inactive.

-After two years performing under the moniker Paul Samson's Rogues, the eponymous frontman formed a new lineup of Samson in the spring of 1992 with vocalist Rik Anthony, drummer Tony Tuohy and returning bassist Chris Aylmer.
-After Anthony left, the group continued to tour and released Samson in 1993.
+After two years performing under the moniker Paul Samson's Rogues, the eponymous frontman formed a new lineup of Samson in 1992, with drummer Tony Tuohy and returning bassist Chris Aylmer.
+The group continued to tour and released Samson in 1993.
 Tuohy left in early 1994 and the band broke up again.

 In the summer of 1999, Samson reunited with Aylmer and Thunderstick for a series of anniversary shows; the reunion was originally slated to include vocalist Bruce Dickinson, however he ultimately rejoined Iron Maiden and Samson remained a trio.
 In 2000, Nicky Moore returned as the band's frontman for a series of shows.
 The following year, Samson and Moore began work on a new studio album tentatively titled Brand New Day, adding new members Ian Ellis on bass and Billy Fleming on drums.
 However, before the album could be finished, Paul Samson died of cancer on 9 August 2002.

 Producer John McCoy continued to work on the recordings after Samson's death, releasing them as P.S. in 2006.